What is hypoxic-ischemic encephalopathy (HIE)?

 - Lifespan of mild cerebral palsy: For people with fairly mild cerebral palsy (defined as walking unaided), life expectancy in females has been estimated at 70-80 years, and in males at 66-76 years.

-- Lifespan of severe cerebral palsy: For those who are more severely affected (defined as an inability to lift the head and being fed through a tube), life expectancies have been estimated to be shorter for both females and males, depending on the qualify of medical care received.
+- Lifespan of severe cerebral palsy: For those who are more severely affected (defined as an inability to lift the head and being fed through a tube), life expectancies have been estimated to be shorter for both females and males, depending on the quality of medical care received.

-More Detailed Information on HIE
+More detailed information on HIE

-About the HIE Help Center
+About the HIE Help Center and ABC Law Centers